agircc/agir-learning/README.md

    - All interactions are designed to benefit this user's development

 2. **Multi-Provider LLM Architecture**:
-   - Each role in the process can be assigned a different LLM model
+   - Each role in the scenario can be assigned a different LLM model
    - The learner can have their own designated model
    - This allows for efficient resource allocation (powerful models for complex tasks, simpler models for basic interactions)